nileshjaiswar06/Password-Manager-CLI/README.md

 Mid-term/security improvements:

 - Implement a `rekey` command that allows migrating KDF parameters and rotating the master password without losing entries.
-- Implement platform-specific secure clipboard clearing: use native APIs where available to better scrub clipboard contents and avoid leaving secrets in memory.

 - Support hardware-backed keys (YubiKey or TPM) as an optional unlock mechanism.

 Long-term/advanced features: